Contents

 Project Design Document

-For each specific project to be evaluated under this Protocol, the Project Proponent must document project characteristics in a Project Design Document (PDD) as outlined in Section 3.2 of the Isometric Standard.
+For each specific Project to be evaluated under this Protocol, the Project Proponent must document project characteristics in a Project Design Document (PDD) as outlined in the relevant section of the Isometric Standard.
 The PDD will form the basis for project validation and evaluation in accordance with this Protocol, and must include consideration of processes unique to biomass such as:

 - location information for biomass production, biomass injection, and the geologic storage formation location and area